djc/rustc-version-rs/README.md

 This can be used by build scripts or other tools dealing with Rust sources to make decisions based on the version of the compiler.
 Current MSRV is 1.32.0.

+If this is of interest, also consider looking at these other crates:

+* [autocfg](https://crates.io/crates/autocfg/), which helps with feature detection instead of depending on compiler versions
+* [rustversion](https://github.com/dtolnay/rustversion) provides a procedural macro with no other dependencies

 # Getting Started

 [rustc-version-rs is available on crates.io](https://crates.io/crates/rustc_version).